Azure/dcos-engine/docs/developers.md

 We accept changes to the code via GitHub Pull Requests (PRs).
 One workflow for doing this is as follows:

-1. Use `go get` to clone the acs-engine repository: `go get github.com/Azure/acs-engine`
+1. Use `go get` to clone the dcos-engine repository: `go get github.com/Azure/dcos-engine`
 2. Fork that repository into your GitHub account
-3. Add your repository as a remote for `$GOPATH/github.com/Azure/acs-engine`
+3. Add your repository as a remote for `$GOPATH/github.com/Azure/dcos-engine`
 4. Create a new working branch (`git checkout -b feat/my-feature`) and do your work on that branch.
 5. When you are ready for us to review, push your branch to GitHub, and